fkirc/attranslate/README.md

 Therefore, aktranslate allows you to keep working on the same translation files that you used before.

-This tool allows you to translate a locale folder containing multiple JSON files into multiple languages using Google Translate, DeepL, Azure Translator, or manually.
+## Key vs. Natural TODO

 You can either use the translation keys (natural translation) or their values (key-based translation) as a source for translations.

-If some of the strings have already been translated, they won't be translated again.
-This improves performance and ensures that you won't accidentally lose existing translations.

 Interpolations (ICU: `{name}`, i18next: `{{name}}`, sprintf: `%s`) are replaced by placeholders (e.g. `<0 />`) before being passed to the translation service,